-Explain that Color picker tool is used to choose a colour from an existing picture and to colour another picture.
+Explain that Color picker tool is used to choose a colour from an existing picture and to colour the new one.

 Also teach the students how to select a drawing using Select option.

 Explain how the selected object can be moved.